 To make that happen, I researched typography, printing, and document formatting systems.
 About half of my time went into writing the program to consume and produce typeset text.
 I used a document markup language called TeX that produces very high-quality output, but it was difficult to write a program that could alphabetize the text without alphabetizing the formatting commands.

 The other half of my time went into typesetting to evoke the Bible.
 This included hand-checking all 580 pages for proper visual balance or typographical oddities, and reformatting the book or tweaking a single paragraph.

 Finally, I researched several hundred printers to find one who could produce a very short run of high-quality books, and selected Grimm Bindery in Madison, WI.
 I didn't keep track, but I estimate I've spent 500 hours on this project.

 I've written more about the tech and shared some of the code on my blog.

 The WSV is not supposed to immediately make sense, and works best without me telling you What It All Means.

-But I also think artists who refuse to answer questions about their work are full of shit, so (to keep me honest, or if you are impatient) you can click here for my thoughts.
+I also think artists who refuse to answer questions about their work are full of shit, so (to keep me honest, or if you are impatient) you can click here for my thoughts.
 But please do not read this.